 Are you interested in attending a workshop?

-If you’re interested in attending a full day workshop, then check out the events I’m holding in London, San Francisco, and Boston in 2018.
+If you’re interested in attending a workshop, then check out the events I’m holding in London, Liverpool and San Francisco in 2018.
 You can also sign up to my newsletter to be notified about new workshops.